All-Electron APW+${lo}$ calculation of magnetic molecules with the SIRIUS domain-specific package: Introduction

 Molecular magnetism involves a large range of dimensionality, from isolated SMMs \cite{MARROWS200970,annurev_conmatphys_070909_104053} and 1D chain magnets \cite{doi:10.1021/ic101016t,cyanide_chain_mag} through 2D molecular layers \cite{Zheng2016} to 3D polymers and metal organic framework \cite{acs_chemrev_9b00666,B804757J} materials that exhibit collective ordering of magnetic moments.

-Research activity, both theoretical and experimental, has grown in recent decades with focus on (1) low dimensional materials (motivated by their potential application in high-density magnetic storage and nano-scale devices) \cite{molecular_spintronics,B616352A} and (2) so-called functional materials \cite{molecular_spintronics,MARROWS200970,C7CS00653E,C5SC03224E} (because of their strong response to changing external conditions).
-Because molecular magnets have well-localized magnetic moments, they are a nearly perfect arena for investigation of intriguing phenomena and testing models.
-Unlike bulk magnetic materials, their quantum size effects suggest applications beyond conventional high-density information storage.
-Such applications include spintronics and qubits for quantum computing.
+Growing research activity, both theoretical and experimental, has focused on (1) low dimensional materials (motivated by their potential application in high-density magnetic storage and nano-scale devices) \cite{molecular_spintronics,B616352A} and (2) so-called functional materials \cite{molecular_spintronics,MARROWS200970,C7CS00653E,C5SC03224E} (because of their strong response to changing external conditions).
+Because molecular magnets have well-localized magnetic moments, they provide a nearly perfect arena for investigation of intriguing phenomena and testing models.
+Distinct from bulk magnetic materials, their quantum size effects suggest applications beyond conventional high-density information storage.
+Example applications include spintronics and qubits for quantum computing.

 The molecules involved are large and rather complicated.
 An example category is Mn$_{12}$ complexes \cite{doi:10.1038/nphys877}.
-Their investigation dates to synthesis by Weinland and Fischer in 1921 \cite{doi:10.1002/zaac.19211200116}.
-The crystal structure was not determined until 1980 \cite{doi:10.1107/S0567740880007893}.
-That particular Mn$_{12}$ molecule was built from four Mn$_{4+}$ ($S =3/2$) and eight Mn$_{3+}$ ($S=2$) ions coupled by oxygen atoms.
+Their investigation dates to synthesis by Weinland and Fischer in 1921 \cite{doi:10.1002/zaac.19211200116}, yet the crystal structure was not determined until 1980 \cite{doi:10.1107/S0567740880007893}.
+That particular Mn$_{12}$ molecule is built from four Mn$_{4+}$ ($S =3/2$) and eight Mn$_{3+}$ ($S=2$) ions coupled by oxygen atoms.
 The [Mn$_{12}$O$_{12}$(O$_{2}$CPh)$_{16}$(H$_{2}$O)$_{4}$] complex was studied beginning in 1988, \cite{doi:10.1021/ja00233a036} and its ground state eventually determined\cite{doi:10.1021/ja00015a057,doi:10.1021/ja00058a027} to have $S=10$.
-For computational context, note that this last system has 176 atoms and 1210 electrons.
+For computational context, note that this system has 176 atoms and 1210 electrons.